-When a customer experiences an order error, Recharge retries the payment based on your store's retry intervals and settings.
-This guide provides an overview of the retry process, what happens when the maximum number of retries has been reached, and more to help you manage your order errors.
+When a customer experiences an payment error, Recharge retries the payment based on your store's retry intervals and settings.
+This guide provides an overview of the retry process, what happens when the maximum number of retries has been reached, and more to help you manage your charge errors.

 Understand the retry process